Good CITIZENSHIP lesson plans: How to be a Good Citizen at school (Equality vs Equity, Diversity debates, Anti-Racism lesson plans)

 - 79 Slides!

-- Customizable Powerpoint PPT file so you can change the slideshow to fit your classroom needs.
+- Customizable Google Slides files so you can change the slideshow to fit your classroom needs.

-HANDOUT: 21 Graphic Organizer to Analyze choices (PDF)
+Good citizenship worksheets HANDOUT: 21 Graphic Organizers to Analyze choices (PDF)

 - a simple version breaking down ideas for two different perspectives